binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-2-vim.md

 This is part two of a series on how to approach bash programming in a way that's safer and more structured than your basic script.

+See [part 1] if you want to catch the series from the start.

 Editor's Choice
 ---------------